Please Look After Mom: Plot

-When sixty-nine-year-old So-Nyo is separated from her husband among the crowds of the Seoul subway station, her family begins a desperate search to find her.
+When sixty-nine-year-old Park So-Nyo is separated from her husband among the crowds of the Seoul subway station, her family begins a desperate search to find her.
 Yet as long-held secrets and private sorrows begin to reveal themselves, they are forced to wonder: how well did they actually know the woman they called Mom?
 The novel explores the loss, self-recrimination, and in some cases, self-discovery caused by the mother's disappearance.
 The novel also considers themes related to the self-sacrifice of mothers in general (and in Korea in particular), the relationship between memories of the past and realities of the present, and the chameleonic aspects of identity.
+The novel explores the conflict between the real self and the way people live their life, having lost the opportunities to obtain their aims, is also put forth to the readers.

 Style

 The style of Please Look After Mom is a bit unusual, as Julie Hunt noted in booklist, "Composed almost entirely in second-person narration, the writing is sharp, biting, and intensely moving."
+The author drifts the narration from reality to memories and memories to reality.